Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | bool submitCameraIfPossible() |
 +-------------------------------+

 Method iterates over all entiies that have :ref:`CameraComponent<class_CameraComponent>` and looks for one component with "main" in its camera ID.
-If found parameters of CameraComponent are passed to :ref:`RenderPipeline<class_RenderPipeline>`.
+If found, parameters of CameraComponent are passed to :ref:`RenderPipeline<class_RenderPipeline>`.
 Returns true, if camera ID with "main" was found, false otherwise.

 Members